Bobby Joe Keesee: Murder of U.S. Vice Consul

 FBI agents in Southern California identified Keesee as a person of interest after finding that he checked into the Hotel Gandara in Mexico near the consulate.
-An administrative assistant who had spotted Patterson leaving was able to identify Keesee as the person he left with.
-The voice on the phone call to the consul general on April 10 was also found to be Keesee’s.
+An administrative assistant who had spotted Patterson leaving was able to identify Keesee as the person who left with Patterson.
+The voice on the phone call to the consul general on April 10 was also found to match Keesee's.

-Keesee was arrested on May 28, 1974 in Huntington Beach, California.
+Keesee was arrested on May 28, 1974, in Huntington Beach, California.
 A pair of handcuffs and two shotgun shells were found in his car.

-Keesee confessed that he wrote the letter instructing Patterson’s wife to go to the Rosarito Beach hotel to bring the ransom but claimed he did so only to provide her with a sense of hope.
+Keesee confessed that he wrote the letter instructing Patterson’s wife to go to the Rosarito Beach hotel to bring the ransom, but claimed he did so only to provide her with a sense of hope.
 He otherwise denied involvement in Patterson’s abduction.

-During pretrial preparations prosecutors offered Keesee a plea deal allowing him to plead guilty to a single count of conspiracy to kidnap.
+During pretrial preparations prosecutors, offered Keesee a plea deal allowing him to plead guilty to a single count of conspiracy to kidnap.

-On April 28, 1975, Keesee was sentenced to 20 years in prison and was paroled in 1986.
+On April 28, 1975, Keesee was sentenced to 20 years in prison.
+He was paroled in 1986.

 FEMA scam

-On January 4, 1996, Keesee pleaded guilty to impersonating a FEMA official in Long Beach, CA as he distributed fraudulent purchase orders that were purportedly to buy equipment to fight disasters.
+On January 4, 1996, Keesee pleaded guilty to impersonating a FEMA official in Long Beach, California while distributing fraudulent purchase orders that were purportedly to buy equipment to fight disasters.

 Murder of Harry Christensen

 On January 6, 1999, Keesee shot Harry Christensen, a championship power boat racer and owner of a custom boat business.
 Keesee was responding to an advertisement for Christensen’s plane.

 Keesee was arrested on January 7, 1999 with Christensen’s ring, watch and credit cards in his possession.
-The body was found on May 2 in a remote desert in Sandoval County, NM.
+The body was found on May 2 in a remote desert in Sandoval County, New Mexico.

-To avoid a death sentence, Keessee pleaded guilty to multiple charges.
+To avoid a death sentence, Keesee pleaded guilty to multiple federal charges.
 On March 31, 2000, Keesee was sentenced to two life terms without parole.